elliott800/ml_finance/docs/improvements/14_package_management.md

-# Task: 14 - Beginner-friendly package & environment management
+# Task: 14 - Package & environment management

 ## Goal

-Provide clear, beginner-friendly guidance and repository changes to make creating and managing a Python development environment straightforward—optionally recommending `poetry` (recommended) or the built-in `venv`.
+Provide clear guidance and repository changes to make creating and managing a Python development environment straightforward—optionally recommending `poetry` (recommended) or the built-in `venv`.

 ## Priority